nikarichardson/comp-physics/drake_equation/readme.md

 <br><img src="drake_equation_visual.png" height="300" alt="Drake Equation Visualization">

 `fixed_L`
-computes the number of civilizations *N* with the Drake Equation with user inputs for all factors except L, which is a randomly generated number in a pre-prescribed range
+computes the number of civilizations *N* with the Drake Equation with user inputs for all factors except <i>L</i>, which is a randomly generated number within a pre-prescribed range

 # Websites
 <a href="https://www.seti.org/drake-equation-index">Drake Equation Seti</a>